 - You could end up with less money than anticipated.
 If your tax preparer has miscalculated, or if the IRS holds any of your return due to a tax lien, you could receive less money than you expected but you’d still be responsible for repaying the full amount of the loan.

-Should you get a tax refund loan?
+Deciding if you should get a tax refund loan

 There are some cases when a tax refund loan might be your best option:

 - If you need money in an emergency.
-If you have no other way of getting money and need it immediately a tax refund loan could be a way to avoid other forms of bad debt.
+If you have no other way of getting money and need it immediately, a tax refund loan could be a way to avoid other forms of bad debt.

 - If it won’t cost you anything.
 If there are no fees or interest involved in getting the loan, then it might make sense to access your funds now.